 “Well I mean yeah, I hope so too, but either way it will still be fun!”
 I tried to reason with her.
 Now Sophie was not boy crazy, but she has enjoyed quite a few snogs over the years.
 I think it was her hair that made everyone like her.
 It was long, always looked perfectly wavy, and was full of secrets.

 Five minutes later we were sitting down next to Grace at the front of the Gryffindor table along with about 30 other students.
 Grace gave us a little wave and I smiled in return.
 I glanced around to see if I knew anyone.
 Sitting further down the table was Louis Weasley, the only male Weasley in my year, sitting with Albus Potter.
 Unlike his older brother James, Albus was extremely studious and not nearly as loud.
 He was a 6th year in Gryffindor, so I had never really encountered him during my time at Hogwarts.
-Also unlike James, Albus did not have a fan club due to his long-term girlfriend.
-I had seen her a few times before, and all I could determine was that she had blue eyes and very blond hair.

 I was interrupted from my thoughts as Molly Weasley sat down across from me, followed by her younger sister Lucy.
 Man, it’s a Weasley family reunion!
 Then again, every day is a Weasley family reunion.
 They could form their own Quidditch League with their numbers.
 I recalled that Molly was one of Grace’s dorm mates, and Lucy was a Hufflepuff in the year below us.
 They both had blond hair; taking after their mother I presume, but had the trademark Weasley freckles.
 “I didn’t know you were going to Australia, Grace,” Molly commented once she settled in.
 But before Grace could reply, Professor Sprout began to speak.